-During the three months ended June 30, 2017, the Corporation's cash outflows from investing activities were primarily driven by (i) the acquisition of the remaining interests held by the sellers of Stars Fantasy Sports Subco, LLC ("Stars Fantasy"), the operator of, among other things, the Corporation's StarsDraft brand, (ii) capital expenditures, primarily consisting of investments in online poker, casino and sportsbook, and (iii) the settlement of certain minimum revenue guarantees in connection with the Corporation's divestiture of certain former B2B assets, in each case partially offset by the inflow of cash from the settlement of the Cadillac Jack Note.
-During the three months ended June 30, 2016, the Corporation's cash outflows from investing activities were primarily driven by (i) cash sweeps for the deferred purchase price for the Stars Interactive Acquisition (equal to 35% of certain free cash flow as defined in the merger agreement governing the Stars Interactive Acquisition), (ii) settlement of certain minimum revenue guarantees in connection with the Corporation's divestiture of certain former B2B assets, (iii) capital expenditures, primarily consisting of investments in online poker, casino and sportsbook development, and (iv) the cash collateral delivered as part of the Kentucky Bond Collateral.
+During the three months ended September 30, 2017, the Corporation's cash outflows from investing activities were primarily driven by capital expenditures, primarily consisting of investments in online poker, casino and sportsbook, as partially offset by the inflow of cash from the sale of all Innova common shares then-held by the Corporation.
+During the prior year period, the Corporation's cash outflows from investing activities were primarily driven by (i) cash sweeps for the deferred purchase price for the Stars Interactive Group Acquisition (equal to 35% of certain free cash flow as defined in the merger agreement governing the acquisition), and (ii) capital expenditures, primarily consisting of investments in online poker, casino and sportsbook development.

-Comparison of the Six Months Ended June 30, 2017 and 2016
+Comparison of the Nine Months Ended September 30, 2017 and 2016

-The table below outlines a summary of cash inflows and outflows by activity for the six months ended June 30, 2017 and 2016.
+The table below outlines a summary of cash inflows and outflows by activity for the nine months ended September 30, 2017 and 2016.